Luos-io/Documentation/tutorials/your-first-detection/topology.md

 }
 ```

-:::caution
+:::info
-After using this API Luos will assign unique ID to all the services of the system and create a routing table containing all the service information present in the network: [ID, Alias](/docs/luos-technology/services/services/), [topology](docs/luos-technology/node/topology/).
-This routing table create by the service starting the detection and share to the other.
-More details about the routing table on the [dedicated Luos documentation page](/docs/luos-technology/services/routing-table).
+After using this API, Luos Engine will assign a unique ID to each service in the system and create a routing table containing all the services' information present in the network: [ID, Alias](/docs/luos-technology/services/services/), and [topology](docs/luos-technology/node/topology/).
+This routing table created by the service starting the detection is shared to the others.
+More details about the routing table can be found on the [dedicated Luos documentation page](/docs/luos-technology/services/routing-table).
 :::

-If you check your main files, we have a switcher package and a Led Package.
-All those packages create only 1 service.
-The service performing the detection always has the id 1 because this service will be the “root” of your system.
+If you check your main files, you will see a switcher package and a led package.
+All those packages create only one service.
+The service performing the detection always has the ID 1 because this service will be the “root” of your system.
 So in our case, the switcher app will receive ID 1.
-Then the other services will get the next ID following the creation order, So the Led service will receive ID 2.
+Then, the other services will get the next ID following the creation order, so the led service will receive ID 2.

-let’s try to turn on the led!
+Now, let’s try to turn on the LED!

-## 4. Turn the led on with our app
+## 4. Turn on the LED on with your app

-At the end of a detection, every service will receive an **END_DETECTION** message**.** To simply turn on the led on after the detection we will use this **END_DETECTION** message to send an order to the led.
+At the end of a detection, every service will receive an **END_DETECTION** message.
+To simply turn on the LED after the detection, we will use this **END_DETECTION** message to send an order to the LED.

 ```c
 void Switcher_MsgHandler(service_t *service, msg_t *msg)